Turbodunker/lsm-bpf/Questions:.md

                     Use function_graph to trace triggered hooks by syscall Are events subject to race-conditions?
             BPF Programs
-                What is license GPL and is required(and why)?
+                What is license GPL and is required and why?
 ```